aarifhsn/plugins/afs-crud/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WP CRUD is a simple WordPress plugin for managing custom users (Create, Read, Update, Delete) within the WordPress admin dashboard.
+AFS CRUD is a simple WordPress plugin for managing custom users (Create, Read, Update, Delete) within the WordPress admin dashboard.

 == Description ==

-WP CRUD allows administrators to manage custom users through a simple CRUD interface.
+AFS CRUD allows administrators to manage custom users through a simple CRUD interface.
 The plugin provides a user-friendly interface for adding, editing, and deleting users, and supports the following features:

 * Create, Read, Update, and Delete users.
 * View users in a sortable table.